oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 ## Source File Caching

-The `GenerateDebugInfo` option also enables caching of sources for any JDK runtime classes, GraalVM classes, and application classes which can be located during native image generation.
+The `-g` option also enables caching of sources for any JDK runtime classes, GraalVM classes, and application classes which can be located during native image generation.
 By default, the cache is created alongside the generated native image in a subdirectory named `sources`.
 If a target directory for the image is specified using option `-H:Path=...` then the cache is also relocated under that same target.
 A command line option can be used to provide an alternative path to `sources`.